 The organization is ill-prepared to seize new opportunities.

 You lack the right information and processes for making sound decisions.
 You don’t see new opportunities until the competition is already well established.
 And, because of internal communication and slow decision-making, it takes far too long to get anything off the ground in a timely fashion.

 For the same reason that you miss identifying growth opportunities, you fail to see any potential threats to your business.
 If you did, you could put contingencies in place.
 But you don’t, and you don’t realize a threat until it’s too late.

 The competition is winning and you don’t know how to respond.

 You’re not quite sure how they’re doing it, but the competition is beating you.
 You lack information about why the competition is doing so well, and you don’t know whether to fight them or get out of the way.

 In addition, lacking clearly defined target markets, it is very difficult to determine who your competitors really are.
 Your sales and marketing efforts are diluted and not effective.

 Your employees are puzzled about what the company is about and where it’s going.
-Your best employees are leaving and you find it difficult to attract and keep top talent.
+Your best employees are leaving and you find it difficult to attract top talent, let alone keep them.

 Does this look like your company?

-You probably did not put a ‘check’ by each of these warning signs.
-But if you recognize your organization in most of these symptoms then your business needs a strategic plan.
-It is time to take charge of your company’s future.
+You probably did not put a ‘check mark’ by each of these warning signs.
+But, if a number of these symptoms look familiar your business can benefit from strategic planning.

 Tactics without strategy is the noise before defeat.Sun Tzu - The Art of War